timatooth/Mineload/README.md

 ## Installation Instructions

-# To install simply upload this folder to your webserver
+1. To install simply upload contents to your web server
-# Please ensure the mineload/config folder is writable eg ```chmod 777 config```
-  but then change it back to something reasonable afterwards eg ```chmod 644 config```
+2. Please ensure the mineload/config folder is writable eg ```chmod 777 config``` but then change it back to something reasonable afterwards eg ```chmod 644 config```
-# Navigate to www.your-awesome-minecraft-server.net/mineload/install
+3. Navigate to www.your-awesome-minecraft-server.net/mineload/install
-# This will begin the web installer.
+4. This will begin the web installer.
-# **DELETE the install folder after it has completed for security reasons.**
+5. **DELETE the install folder after it has completed for security reasons.**

 It would be awesome if you checked out the source code, send bugs/issues or pull requests to my GitHub account: http://github.com/timatooth/Mineload